FirasKedidi/FirasKedidi/README.md

 ### <div align="center">I'm Firas Kedidi , a full-time full-stack engineer 👨‍💻 passionate about technology 🚀</div>

-- 🌱 I’m currently learning Spring boot, Nextjs and Nestjs
+- 🌱 I’m currently learning go and Angular

-- ❓ Ask me about anything about React, Nodejs, Java
+- ❓ Ask me about anything about React, Nodejs, Java, Spring boot, Docker

 - 🔭 You can reach me at kedidi.firas1@gmail.com